BlueBrain/sonata-extension/source/index.rst

 This documentation covers circuit and simulation related file format used at blue brain.
 This documentation is an extension to the SONATA format as described per `<http://dx.doi.org/10.1371/journal.pcbi.1007696>`_

-Blue Brain Project aims at reconstructing the entire mouse brain.
-The format has been extended to support:
+As the Blue Brain Project aims at reconstructing the entire mouse brain this format has been extended to support:

 - vasculature models
 - glial cell models
 - glia to glia cell connectivity
 - tripartite neuroglial connectivity